riteshsoni10/docker_compose_project/README.md

 docker run -it --link mongo_db_server -p 3000:3000 --name application-1 riteshsoni296/nodejs_app:latest
 ```

 Port Number 3000 is exposed for applocation connectivity.
 Since the application servers are internal, they cannot be accessed from outside network except the proxy servers i.e Nginx.
-The `working Source Code Directory` in the Application server is `/usr/src/app`.
+The `Source Code Directory` for the Application server is `/usr/src/app`.